devanuran/CovertBooksToAudio/README.md

 # CovertBooksToAudio

 This Program can convert any pdf to audio file.
+Technologies used are Python, Flask, Html, Css